The Forbidden Kingdom

-The Forbidden Kingdom (功夫之王: Gong Fu Zhi Wang (Mandarin) or Gung Fu Ji Wong (Cantonese) and translated King of Kung Fu (English); Working title: The J & J Project) is a 2008 wuxia film written by John Fusco, and directed by Rob Minkoff, and starring Jackie Chan and Jet Li.
-Loosely based on the 16th-century novel Journey to the West, it is the first film to star Jackie Chan and Jet Li.
+The Forbidden Kingdom (功夫之王: Gong Fu Zhi Wang (Mandarin) or Gung Fu Ji Wong (Cantonese) and translated King of Kung Fu (English); Working title: The J & J Project) is a 2008 fantasy wuxia film written by John Fusco and directed by Rob Minkoff, starring Jackie Chan, Jet Li, Michael Angarano, Liu Yifei, Collin Chou, and Li Bingbing.
+Loosely based on the 16th-century Chinese novel Journey to the West, the plot revolves around Jason Tripitikas (Angarano), a modern-day American teenager who is transported back to ancient China after discovering Sun Wukong's Ruyi Jingu Bang.
+He accompanies Lu Yan / Old Hop (Chan) and Sun Wukong / Silent Monk (Li) on their quest to return the staff to its rightful owner while trying to avoid the minions of the evil Jade Warlord (Chou).
 The action sequences were choreographed by Yuen Woo-ping.

-The film is distributed in the United States through Lionsgate and The Weinstein Company, and through The Huayi Brothers Film & Taihe Investment Company in China.
-It was released on DVD and Blu-ray in the US and Hong Kong on September 9, 2008 and the United Kingdom on November 17, 2008.
-Rotten Tomatoes' critical consensus praises the fight scenes but says the film has too much filler.
-The Forbidden Kingdom grossed $128 million against a budget of $55 million.
-The film was a box office success.
+The film is regarded as the first co-production helmed by an American director to make a primarily English-language wuxia genre film set in ancient China for a global audience.
+Heavily promoted as the first film starring both Chan and Li, it was distributed in the United States through Lionsgate and The Weinstein Company, and through The Huayi Brothers Film & Taihe Investment Company in China.
+The film received generally positive reviews from critics and grossed $128 million against a budget of $55 million.

 Plot

-South Boston teenager Jason Tripitikas is a fan of martial arts films.
-He dreams of a battle between Sun Wukong and celestial soldiers in the clouds.
-He visits a pawn shop in Chinatown to buy wuxia DVDs and discovers a golden staff.
-On his way home, Jason is harassed by some hooligans, whose leader Lupo attempts to use him to help them rob the shop-owner Hop, who is shot by Lupo.
-Hop tells Jason to deliver the staff to its rightful owner and Jason flees with the staff.
+In South Boston, martial arts film fan Jason Tripitikas dreams of a battle between Sun Wukong and celestial soldiers in the clouds.
+He visits a pawn shop in Chinatown to buy wuxia DVDs and discovers a golden Ruyi Jingu Bang.
+On his way home, Jason is harassed by some hooligans, whose leader Lupo attempts to use him to help them rob the shop's owner Hop, who is shot by Lupo.
+Hop tells Jason to deliver the staff to its rightful owner and Jason flees with it.
 He is cornered on the rooftop before being pulled off the roof by the staff.